39 top tips for fishkeepers

 29. Isolate

 The standard community tank is not the best place for your ill fish to get better.
-In most cases, you will have to treat the whole tank to try to reduce the chances of cross-infection, but it isn’t effective for a number of reasons.
+In most cases, you will have to treat the whole tank to try to reduce the chances of cross-infection.
+This is not always effective for a number of reasons.

-Firstly, plants and bogwood soak up medications, diluting the dose, and efficient biological filters also play their part in breaking it down.
+Firstly, plants and bogwood soak up medications, diluting the dose.
+Efficient biological filters can also help to break it down.
 Even aquarium lights will degrade treatments, making them less effective.
 Isolate your fish in a separate tank.

 Extra aeration is important as medications strip the water of oxygen.
 Décor can be a simple flowerpot for cover and maybe a plastic plant.
 Fit a tight lid as irritation from parasites and reaction to medications can cause jumping.